MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-C-Contracting-Methods-Contract-Types/part-15-Contracting-Negotiation/subpart-15.3-Source-Selection/section-15.306.md

 ##### 15.306 Exchanges with offerors after receipt of proposals. #####

-Link to an amendment published at 87 FR 73897, Dec.
-1, 2022.

 (a) *Clarifications and award without discussions.* (1) Clarifications are limited exchanges, between the Government and offerors, that may occur when award without discussions is contemplated.

 (2) If award will be made without conducting discussions, offerors may be given the opportunity to clarify certain aspects of proposals (e.g., the relevance of an offeror's past performance information and adverse past performance information to which the offeror has not previously had an opportunity to respond) or to resolve minor or clerical errors.

 (3) Award may be made without discussions if the solicitation states that the Government intends to evaluate proposals and make award without discussions.
 If the solicitation contains such a notice and the Government determines it is necessary to conduct discussions, the rationale for doing so shall be documented in the contract file (see the provision at 52.215-1) (10 U.S.C.
-2305(b)(4)(A)(ii) and 41 U.S.C.
+3303(a)(2) and 41 U.S.C.
 3703(a)(2)).

 (b) *Communications with offerors before establishment of the competitive range.* Communications are exchanges, between the Government and offerors, after receipt of proposals, leading to establishment of the competitive range.
-If a competitive range is to be established, these communications -
+If a competitive range is to be established, these communications—

-(1) Shall be limited to the offerors described in paragraphs (b)(1)(i) and (b)(1)(ii) of this section and -
+(1) Shall be limited to the offerors described in paragraphs (b)(1)(i) and (b)(1)(ii) of this section and—

 (i) Shall be held with offerors whose past performance information is the determining factor preventing them from being placed within the competitive range.
 Such communications shall address adverse past performance information to which an offeror has not had a prior opportunity to respond; and